 Spanish 1: This course is designed to teach elementary skills in listening, speaking, reading, and spelling.
 The curriculum covered in this course will give students the skills to communicate in culturally-appropriate ways in the target language.
 By the end of this course, student skill level should be at novice-mid level according to the American Council on the Teaching of Foreign Language (ACTFL) standards.
 Students will develop an appreciation for the culture of the countries where the language is spoken.
+This is a full year course.

 Spanish 2: This course is designed to teach intermediate skills in listening, speaking, reading, and spelling.
 The curriculum covered in this course will give students the skills to communicate in culturally-appropriate ways in the target language.
-By the end of this course, student skill level should be at novice-mid level according to the American Council on the Teaching of Foreign

-Language (ACTFL) standards.
+By the end of this course, student skill level should be at novice-mid level according to the American Council on the Teaching of Foreign Language (ACTFL) standards.
 Students will develop an appreciation for the culture of the countries where the language is spoken.
+This is a full year course.